jianqingzheng/path_planning_for_FEVAR/README.md

 ---
 ## 0. Brief Intro ##
-* segmentation of abdominal aorta from a CT scan
+* The segmented shape of the abdominal aorta from a CT scan

 <div align="center">

 ![header](imgs/aorta_seg.gif)

 </div>
 > The segmentation process is implemented following this work: [Abdominal Aortic Aneurysm Segmentation with a Small Number of Training Subjects](https://arxiv.org/pdf/1804.02943.pdf)

-* 3D abdominal aorta shape and the center line recovered from one 2D X-ray image
+* The 3D abdominal aorta shape and the center line recovered from one 2D X-ray image

 <div align="center">

 ![header](imgs/demo-recover.gif)

 </div>

 * How it looks like when a catheter move through the recovered center line of aorta

 <div align="center">

 ![header](imgs/demo-visual.gif)

 </div>

 ---